Mechanics of Oscar Pistorius's running blades: Pistorius's athletics prostheses

-The blades are transtibial prostheses, meaning they replace legs and feet that are amputated below the knee (BK).
-They were developed by medical engineer Van Phillips who incorporated Flex-Foot, Inc., in 1984, and in 2000 sold the company to Össur which now (in 2012) manufactures the blades.
+The blades are transtibial prostheses, meaning they replace legs and feet that are amputated below the knee.
+They were developed by medical engineer Van Phillips who incorporated Flex-Foot, Inc. in 1984.
+In 2000, Van Phillips sold the company to Össur which, as of 2012, still manufactures the blades.
 They are designed to store kinetic energy like a spring, allowing the wearer to jump and run effectively.

 Carbon fibre is actually a carbon-fiber-reinforced polymer, and is a strong, light-weight material used in a number of applications, including sporting goods like baseball bats, car parts, helmets, sailboats, bicycles and other equipment where rigidity and high strength-to-weight ratio is important.
 The polymer used for this equipment is normally epoxy, but other polymers are also used, depending on the application, and other reinforcing fibres may also be included.
 In the blade manufacturing process, sheets of impregnated material are cut into square sheets and pressed onto a form to produce the final shape.
 From 30 to 90 sheets may be layered, depending on the expected weight of the athlete, and the mold is then autoclaved to fuse the sheets into a solid plate.
 This method reduces air bubbles that can cause breaks.
 Once the result is cooled, it is cut into the shape of the blades.
 The finished blade is bolted to a carbon fibre socket that is an intimate fit to each of Pistorius' legs.
 These are custom made and make up the bulk of the total cost, along with the assessment and setting up of the finished prostheses.
 Each limb costs between $15–18,000 USD.